 We believe that emotional preparation is an essential part of any actor’s training.
 It is not just about acting, but about understanding how emotions can be used to bring life to the character.
 Emotional preparation can help an actor to access their emotional range.
 The more you become more in tune with your craft the better.
 Emotional situations in acting exercises builds talent.

 Copyright 2019-2022 Simon Blake

 Don’t Exercise without Emotional Weight!

 It takes both the persistence and patience to achieve its craft.
-The following article answers the basics of Emotional Preparation and how it assists Actors in their participation within scenes.
-We answer and discuss the traditional uses of Emotional Preparation and how it works in with the emotional life of the scene.
+The following article answers the basics of Emotional Preparation.
+Learn how it assists Actors in their participation within scenes.
+The traditional uses of Emotional Preparation was only for the prior moment.
+Learn how Emotions work in with the emotional life of the scene.

 Some Key Quotes of Acting Article: